chouaib-skitou/WorkNest/How_to_Run.md

 - **Add Tasks:**
   Within each stage, create tasks and assign them to the appropriate employees.
 - **Attach Documents:**
-  You can also add relevant documents to the project or specific stages.
+  You can also add relevant documents to the project.

 ## 4. Final Notes